TraceMachina/nativelink-mcp-server/README.md

 ```

 ```
-Generate Kubernetes deployment for Nativelink. use nativelink
+Invoke bazel build //... after whenever a file is saved. use nativelink
 ```

 ## Available Tools